 All requirements for the doctorate must be completed within seven years of commencing graduate course work at the University of Montana.
 Courses that fall outside this time limit must be recertified for currency of knowledge.

 By the end of fourth semester of study, the student will complete written and oral comprehensive examinations covering the major discipline.
 Successful completion of the comprehensive examinations is required for a student to be advanced to candidacy in the Doctoral program.
-See the suggested description of the exam process; however, the structure and process of the comprehensive exam are at the discretion of the advisor and research committee.
+See the suggested description of the exam process on the Graduate School website; however, the structure and process of the comprehensive exam are at the discretion of the advisor and research committee.

 Completion of the Ph.D. degree requires submission and defense of a doctoral dissertation.
 This document may consist of two or more papers submitted or ready for submission to peer-reviewed scientific publications or of a single long document containing original scientific research, although the journal paper format is strongly encouraged.
 Length and content requirements are subject to the advisor and the committee.
 In the case of the journal paper format, additional chapters or appendices including data, detailed methods, or other unifying material may be required.
 However, an advanced degree in the physical sciences requires a demonstration of competence in scientific method, as well as familiarity with the current state of knowledge in a specialty and a substantive new contribution either to the body of methodology or the body of theory applicable in the field of expertise.
 All graduates of the program must also demonstrate a thorough understanding of the principles in their specialization, current techniques and methods in that field, a thorough understanding of scientific data and error analysis, and competence in scientific writing.